 In 1957, the Duke of Edinburgh awarded Hawes & Curtis with a fourth Royal Warrant which remained until 1985.

 Award-winning businessman and entrepreneur, Touker Suleyman, bought Hawes & Curtis for £1 and has subsequently transformed it into a globally renowned and multichannel business.
 The ever increasing demand for quality clothing required that Hawes & Curtis expanded from a single shop in the Piccadilly Arcade in 1913 to a chain of more than 25 shops in the United Kingdom.

 In 2006 Hawes & Curtis launched its website, offering entire collections to a global audience and bringing Jermyn Street to the world.

 Today Hawes & Curtis is famous for its quintessentially British menswear and womenswear ranges.
 With over 100 years of heritage, Hawes & Curtis has a distinguished British past and a promising international future.
-The brand has stores in Germany and Dubai and has recently launched a German and Australian website.
+The brand currently has more than 20 stores in the UK and the flagship store remains in the heart of London on Jermyn Street, famous for its resident shirtmakers.
+It has also launched German, Australian and American websites.
 Thanks to its rapid international expansion and prominent online presence, Hawes & Curtis is an internationally recognised brand attracting customers from around the world.